Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 Press **Play** to run the scene and use the WASD keys to move the agent around the platform.
 Make sure that there are no errors displayed in the Unity editor Console window and that the agent resets when it reaches its target or falls from the platform.
 Note that for more involved debugging, the ML-Agents SDK includes a convenient Monitor class that you can use to easily display agent status information in the Game window.

+One additional test you can perform is to first ensure that your environment and the Python API work as expected using the `python/Basics` [Jupyter notebook](Background-Jupyter.md).
+Within `Basics`, be sure to set `env_name` to the name of the environment file you built earlier.

 Now you can train the Agent.
 To get ready for training, you must first to change the **Brain Type** from **Player** to **External**.
 From there, the process is the same as described in [Training ML-Agents](Training-ML-Agents.md).